abendigo/hello-world-javascript-action/README.md

-Trying to write a github action
+Trying to write a github action (again)